 When a new grammatical or vocabulary topic is introduced in the ULAT, there is a sequence of activities a teacher does well to respect.
 For a detailed explanation of each of these steps, see “Detailed Explanation” below.
 Otherwise, here is a simple explanation of one week’s routine:

-Day 1: Use a “hook” to introduce the new vocabulary or structure, relating it to your own life, and then show the lesson’s instructional video (or make your own presentation).
+Day 1 (topic presentation): Use a “hook” to introduce the new vocabulary or structure, relating it to your own life, and then show the lesson’s instructional video (or make your own presentation).

-Day 2: Drill the students on the lesson’s gestures and exercises for oral participation credit.
+Day 2 (topic reinforcement): Drill the students on the lesson’s gestures and exercises for oral participation credit.

-Day 3: Continue drilling the gestures and content, then move into open-ended discussion, for oral participation credit, which enables the students to connect the content with their own personal lives.
+Day 3 (topic reinforcement): Continue drilling the gestures and content, then move into open-ended discussion, for oral participation credit, which enables the students to connect the content with their own personal lives.

-Day 4: Testing and preparation for storytelling or cross-cultural relationship building activity.
+Day 4 (testing): Testing and preparation for storytelling or cross-cultural relationship building activity.

-Day 5: Storytelling or cross-cultural relationship building activity.
+Day 5 (enrichment activity – not found in the ULAT): Storytelling or cross-cultural relationship building activity.

 Day 1: Hook and Presentation